-Join the University of Richmond Law Review on Friday, October 5, 2018 for a symposium addressing housing issues such as gentrification and its implications for racial and economic integration; the contemporary face of housing discrimination; discrimination in housing and neighborhood education; and models for anti-discrimination and affordability.
+The University of Richmond Law Review on Friday, October 5, 2018 hosted a symposium addressing housing issues such as gentrification and its implications for racial and economic integration; the contemporary face of housing discrimination; discrimination in housing and neighborhood education; and models for anti-discrimination and affordability.

-This symposium will feature keynote speaker the Hon.
+The symposium featured keynote speaker the Hon.
 L. Douglas Wilder in addition to other diverse and talented scholars, housing activists, and leaders from across the country.

-A recording of the event can be found below:
+A recording and schedule of the event can be found below:

 9:00 a.m.
 Symposium Welcome & Introductions